cdisselkoen/pitchfork/README.md

         ```
         then proceed with the standard angr installation using the pypy virtualenv.
 Inside this virtualenv, `python` should give you a pypy interpreter rather than an ordinary Python one.
     - This code has only been tested with PyPy 7.1.0-beta0 (which implements Python 3.6.1).
-- Inside your Python virtualenv, run `python driver.py` to run tests against all the Kocher
+- Inside your Python virtualenv, run `python driver.py` to run tests against all the original Kocher
-test cases and our forwarding test cases
+test cases, our new Spectre v1 test cases, and our Spectre v1.1 test cases
 - Current status / explanations of expected Kocher test results is in [kocher_analysis.txt](kocher_analysis.txt)
-- For things other than Kocher and forwarding test cases, look at the functions in driver.py
+- For things other than these test cases, look at the functions in [driver.py](driver.py)
 - Some useful utilities for interactive investigation are in [utils.py](utils.py) (imported with [driver.py](driver.py))